 First, what’s contingency?
-For AAUP, “contingent faculty” is an umbrella term encompassing all non-tenure-system faculty — that is, faculty who, to different degrees, experience precarity.
-If you’re not clear on why, say, lecturers and VAPs at Miami count as “precarious,” please see this post.
+As defined by the GAO* and AAUP, “contingent faculty” is an umbrella term encompassing all non-tenure-system faculty — that is, faculty who, to different degrees, experience precarity.
+Contingent faculty teach about 60% of the credit hours taught at Miami.

-- Academic freedom is diminished and threatened.
+- Academic freedom is diminished and threatened when, as is the case at Miami, a majority of faculty don’t have employment due-process protections.
 (For more on academic freedom at Miami, see here.)

 What are the end results of contingency?

-An insecure labor force, lack of opportunities for research, and lack of academic freedom in academia is harmful to students, faculty, and citizens.
-The university’s educational mission is increasingly restricted from free inquiry and reduced to career training, resulting in less informed citizens.
-Citizens become increasingly less capable of critical thought and creative solutions to the problems the world faces.
+An insecure labor force, fewer opportunities for research, and lack of academic freedom in academia is harmful to students, faculty, and citizens.
+Universities’ educational mission is increasingly restricted.
+Free inquiry declines.
+When we emphasize career preparation at the expense of critical thinking, we deprive citizens of the tools they need to understand and solve the world’s problems.

 What to do?

 Tenure-line faculty can try to improve their conditions without seeking solidarity with contingents.
 But unless TT and non-TT faculty join together and organize, budget pressures and reduced faculty power mean that TT numbers could continue to erode until almost all faculty (if not all faculty) are contingent.

 AAUP’s One Faculty movement explains that “the best way to halt the erosion of tenure and to extend economic security and other rights to contingent faculty is by organizing and using our collective strength—working together in solidarity across faculty ranks…The participation of all faculty in shared governance strengthens the faculty’s voice.”

 We can fight contingency and win.
 Become part of AAUP’s One Faculty Miami movement by joining AAUP and becoming active in Miami’s AAUP Advocacy Chapter.
 And get to know your local VAPs and adjuncts!